H4HWV2011/msjarvis-public-docs/README.md

-# Ms. Jarvis & The Commons
+# Ms. ALLI & The Commons
 ### Community-Safeguarded Intelligence for Appalachian Revitalization

 > *"Built in Mount Hope, West Virginia.
 Governed by the communities it serves."*

-**Ms. Egeria Jarvis** is a live, place-based AI steward system running in production in Mount Hope, West Virginia as of January 2026.
+**Ms. ALLI* is a live, place-based AI steward system running in production in Mount Hope, West Virginia as of January 2026.
 This repository is its complete public documentation: the intellectual discipline that grounds it, the theoretical framework that shapes it, the governance and economic systems it serves, the 43-chapter computational thesis that argues for it, and the operational records that prove it.

 This is not a demo.
 It is not a proposal.
 It is a working system — 80 containerized services, more than 51,000 Python modules, a PostGIS spatial database holding 5.4 million verified geospatial beliefs across West Virginia, and a live governance infrastructure governing a closed-loop community economy — running on a Lenovo Legion 5 in Mount Hope, West Virginia.